 Jon D. Kramer

-Jon Kramer has built his professional identity over the past 20 years helping couples and families stay together.
+Jon Kramer has built his professional identity over the past 27 years helping couples and families stay together.
 He believes that sometimes the best way a family can stay together is for the parents to part ways.
-The collaborative process is all about “how” this occurs.
+The collaborative process is all about "how" this occurs.
 Research has shown that children do well in life, even in a 2-home configuration, when their parents are cooperative and respectful with one another.
 Where the decision to divorce is ultimately made, Mr. Kramer is someone who provides support, speaks directly, and helps hold the line so the divorce process can move forward in a productive and timely manner.
-Jon is a founding partner of the Collaborative Center of Southern California, located in Hermosa Beach.
-This is a practice group dedicated to providing services for couples and families-all in one place- for anything related to divorce or reconciliation.
-Mr. Kramer also holds a private practice in Santa Monica and continues to teach family therapy throughout the Los Angeles area.
-In addition to divorce and co-parenting communication coaching, Jon’s services include couples and family therapy, as well as discernment counseling.
+Mr. Kramer holds a private practice in Hermosa Beach and West Los Angeles and continues to teach on the topic of couples/family therapy as well as co-parenting mediation in non-litigation divorces.
+In addition to divorce and co-parent coaching, Jon’s services include couples and family therapy, as well as discernment counseling.
 The latter being a structured way for couples to look at their options before making a final decision about divorce.
-Jon is a member of the prestigious American Family Therapy Academy and has also received extensive training in Mediation and Collaborative Divorce.
+Jon is a member of the prestigious International Family Therapy Academy (IFTA) and has also received extensive training in Mediation and Collaborative Divorce.
 He has published articles for Collaborative Practice California, as well as the LA County Bar, and the Los Angeles Collaborative Family Law Association.
-Jon Kramer was honored to be nominated and to receive for 4-years in a row (2013-2016) the “Best of Psychotherapist Award” by the Hermosa Beach Award Program.
+Jon Kramer was honored to be nominated and to receive for 10-years in a row the "Best of Psychotherapist Award" by the Hermosa Beach Award Program.

 Benefits of Collaborative Practice